sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-2-10.md

 type: posts
 ---

+## Exercise 2.10

-**Exercise 2.10:** Ben Bitdiddle, an expert systems programmer, looks over Alyssa’s shoulder and comments that it is not clear what it means to divide by an interval that spans zero.
+> Ben Bitdiddle, an expert systems programmer, looks over Alyssa’s shoulder and comments that it is not clear what it means to divide by an interval that spans zero.
 Modify Alyssa’s code to check for this condition and to signal an error if it occurs.

-**Solution**
+## Solution

 We need to add a check to see if the upper and lower bound of x are with different sign and another one for y: